soz-live/soz-live.github.io/docs/glossary.md

 ## GUI

+GI = Graphical User Interface.
-Graphical User Interface - where the user interacts with the program using dialog boxes.
+Where the user interacts with the program using dialog boxes.

 ## ID